Today's Articles

 Knoxville College (Tennessee) Opens

-*On this date, in 1875, Knoxville College opened.
-They are a Historically Black liberal arts college (HBCU).
+*Knoxville College opened on this date in 1875.
+It is a Historically Black liberal arts college (HBCU).

 Founded by the United Presbyterian Church, it is also a United Negro College Fund member school.
 Knoxville College is rooted in a mission school established in Knoxville in 1864 to educate the city's freedmen.
 In 1875, the church sold its East Knoxville property and purchased its current property, which consisted of a hill that a Confederate battery had occupied during the American Civil War.